The Wizarding World of Harry Potter (Universal Orlando Resort): Attractions

-The Wizarding World of Harry Potter has four rides.
+The Wizarding World of Harry Potter currently has four rides.
 Three rides opened in 2010 as part of phase one, while two additional rides opened in phase two in 2014.
-Dragon Challenge, one of the rides from the first phase, was closed permanently in 2017.
+Dragon Challenge, one of the rides from the first phase, was permanently closed in 2017.
+The new land at Epic Universe has one ride and a theatrical stage show, both of which opened with the park on May 22, 2025.